Doping-Sprint star Coleman to miss Olympics after being banned for whereabouts failure | Sports-Games

 Doping-Sprint star Coleman to miss Olympics after being banned for whereabouts failure

 Coleman, also a silver medallist in the 100m and 4x100m relay at the 2017 worlds, escaped suspension last year when the U.S. Anti-Doping Agency (USADA), after receiving guidance from the World Anti-Doping Agency (WADA) on how to calculate the 12-month window for three missed tests, withdrew the charge.
-The sprinter later demanded an apology from USADA, but two of those misses have now combined with the latest failure to result in a ban.
+The sprinter, who also helped the United States to 4x100m gold at the 2019 worlds in Doha, later demanded an apology from USADA, but two of those misses have now combined with the latest failure to result in a ban.

 - READ MORE ON: